 SSEP is the first pre-college STEM education program that is both a U.S. national initiative and implemented as an on-orbit commercial space venture.
 SSEP is a program of the National Center for Earth and Space Science Education (NCESSE) in the U.S. and the Arthur C. Clarke Institute for Space Education internationally.
-It is enabled through a strategic partnership with NanoRacks LLC, which is working with NASA under a Space Act Agreement as part of the utilization of the International Space Station as a National Laboratory.
+It is enabled through a strategic partnership with Nanoracks LLC, which is working with NASA under a Space Act Agreement as part of the utilization of the International Space Station as a National Laboratory.

-The Smithsonian National Air and Space Museum, Center for the Advancement of Science in Space (CASIS), and Subaru of America, Inc., are U.S. National Partners on the Student Spaceflight Experiments Program.
-Magellan Aerospace is a Canadian National Partner on the Student Spaceflight Experiments Program.
+The Smithsonian National Air and Space Museum, and the International Space Station (ISS) National Laboratory, are National Partners on the Student Spaceflight Experiments Program.

-To inquire about the Mission 16 to ISS flight opportunity, first carefully read the SSEP Home Page, which serves as an Executive Summary of the Program, and then contact the National Program Director, Dr. Jeff Goldstein.
+To inquire about the Mission 18 to ISS flight opportunity, first carefully read the SSEP Home Page, which serves as an Executive Summary of the Program, and then contact the National Program Director, Dr. Jeff Goldstein.